Spaghetti Aglio e Olio RECIPE

 Large cast iron skillet

-French style breadcrumbs are breadcrumbs made from crusty French bread, yielding a high crust-to-crumb ratio.
+French style breadcrumbs are made from crusty French bread, yielding a higher crust-to-crumb ratio.
+This type of breadcrumb adds a great crunch to the dish, enhancing its texture and flavor.

-Leftovers can be stored in an airtight container in the fridge for 2-3 days, adding a splash of water as needed when reheating.
+Leftovers can be stored in an airtight container in the fridge for 2-3 days.
+When reheating, simply add a splash of water or extra olive oil to keep the pasta moist and prevent it from drying out.

 Ingredients